 Now it’s fashionable to knock PowerPoint but is it the PowerPoint presentation that induces the state of “death by PowerPoint”?
 Or is it the speaker, the length of the presentation or the rapid-fire sequence of presentations at most conferences?

 We’ve highlighted the occasions when the Vice-President of the United States falls asleep during his boss’s speech.
 Nothing to do with PowerPoint.
 And we’ve also noted how members of the President’s audience have nodded off during his speeches.
+For instance there was the President Obama Kalamazoo speech.
 That’s not a PowerPoint problem.
 It’s the speaker’s problem.

 The SlideRocket survey found that the most frustrating features of PowerPoint include excessive text on slides, boring graphics, lack of analytics, and large file size.
 That’s undeniably true, but it’s not PowerPoint software that’s behind the problem.
 It’s the presenter or their lack of presentation experience.